Program: Business Administration, B.S.

 **MGT 491 can substitute for the Internship Requirement.

-15 units are satisfied by the following courses in the major: MATH 103 satisfies Basic Skills B4 Mathematics/Quantitative Reasoning; FIN 303 satisfies B5 Scientific Inquiry and Quantitative Reasoning; ECON 160 and ECON 308 satisfy D1 Social Sciences; and IS 212 satisfies E Lifelong Learning and fulfills the information competence requirement.
+12 units are satisfied by the following courses in the major: MATH 103 satisfies Basic Skills Area 2 Mathematical Concepts and Quantitative Reasoning; FIN 303 satisfies Area 2 Mathematical Concepts and Quantitative Reasoning, Upper Division; and ECON 160 and ECON 308 satisfy Area 4 Social and Behavioral Sciences.
+ECON 308 taken at CSUN may count as Writing Intensive.
+In addition, IS 212 fulfills the Information Competence requirement.

-The Department of Management strongly recommends the following General Education courses for its options.
+The Department of Management strongly recommends the following General Education courses.
 Elements of these general education courses are integrated into the management curriculum:

-ENGL 300 Contemporary Literature (3) (C2 Humanities, Upper Division)
+ENGL 300 Contemporary Literature (3) (Area 3B Humanities, Upper Division)

-or RS 361 Contemporary Ethical Issues (3) (C2 Humanities, Upper Division)
+or RS 361 Contemporary Ethical Issues (3) (Area 3B Humanities, Upper Division)

 Total Units Required for the B.S.
 Degree: 120